Mitchell Silk

-Mitchell (Moyshe) Allen Silk is an American lawyer, author, and former government official.
-He served as Assistant Secretary of the Treasury for International Markets under President Donald Trump.
-He is an expert in Chinese law and finance.
-He previously served as Deputy Assistant Secretary from October 2017 to July 2019.
+Mitchell (Moyshe) Allen Silk is an American lawyer, author, and former government official who served as Assistant Secretary of the Treasury for International Markets under President Donald Trump.
+He is recognized as an expert in Chinese law and finance.
+From October 2017 to July 2019, served as Deputy Assistant Secretary of the Treasury.

-Silk is the first and only Hasidic Jew to hold a senior U.S. administration position.
+Silk is the first Hasidic Jew to hold a senior position with a U.S. administration.

-Education
+Early life and education

+Silk was born and grew up in Chicago.
+He was influenced by his grandparents who were immigrants to America from Eastern Europe, in particular, his maternal grandfather, a son and grandson of ritual scribes and followers of the first Rebbe of Nadvorna (today Nadvirna), Grand Rabbi Mordechai Leifer.

+While in high school, Silk started working at a Chinese restaurant where he learned Cantonese.
+He then learned Mandarin at Middlebury College which he followed with a year at the National Taiwan Normal University.
+His fluency in Mandarin and Cantonese Chinese had a profound impact on his career and life.

+He graduated from Georgetown University's Walsh School of Foreign Service with a Certificate in Asian Studies.

-Silk has a Juris Doctor degree from the University of Maryland School of Law, Certificate in Advanced Studies in Law from Beijing University, and a Bachelor of Science in Foreign Service from Georgetown University.
+Silk earned a Juris Doctor from the University of Maryland Francis King Carey School of Law, where he served as assistant director for the law school’s East Asian Legal Studies Program.

-He also received education at National Taiwan Normal University and Middlebury College.
+After graduation, Silk received a post-doctoral fellowship from the National Academy of Sciences which enabled him to study China’s legal system and teach graduate classes in International Law at Shenzhen University, the Shanghai University of International Business and Economics (formerly Shanghai Institute to Foreign Trade), and Peking University from which he also holds a Certificate in Advanced Studies in Law.

 Legal career

-Silk began his professional career as an associate at Hughes Hubbard & Reed from 1987 to 1990, as an associate at Graham & James from 1990 to 1992, as a senior associate at Chadbourne & Parke from 1992 to 1996, as a consultant and eventually a partner and Head of China Practice at Allen & Overy from 1998 to October 2017.
+Silk began his career as an associate at Hughes Hubbard & Reed (1987-1990), then at Graham & James (from 1990-1992).
+He worked as a senior associate at Chadbourne & Parke from 1992 to 1996.
+Silk later joined Allen & Overy, where he became partner and Head of the China Practice.
 He spent a decade in their Hong Kong office.

-Public Service
+Public service

 In October 2017, Silk was appointed Deputy Assistant Secretary, International Affairs at the U.S. Department of the Treasury.
 He was the head of the Office of Investment, Energy and Infrastructure.

 In July 2019, he became the acting Assistant Secretary of the Treasury for International Markets.
 On September 19, 2019, President Trump formally nominated Silk to be Assistant Secretary of the Treasury for International Markets.
 A hearing on his nomination before the Senate Committee on Banking, Housing, and Urban Affairs was held on November 20, 2019.
 On April 21, 2020, the United States Senate confirmed his nomination by voice vote.
 Silk became the first Hasidic Jew to be confirmed to a senior U.S. administration position.